Network Cluster-Robust Inference: Simulation Study

-We use the randomization test \eqref{sinfp} to test the null that $\theta_0=0$ at the 5 percent level.
+We test the null that $\theta_0=0$ at the 5 percent level.
 For each simulation draw, we compute $L=8$ clusters in the giant component.
-We treat all other components as individual clusters and discard all clusters with size less than 20.
-We choose $L=8$ to obtain variation in conductance across the models.
-Based on the results in \autoref{ssimspec}, we expect clusters of the RGG to have low conductance, so the randomization test should perform well.
+We treat all other components as individual clusters and discard clusters with sizes less than 20, so the average $L$ can be slightly smaller or larger than 8.
+We will see that, with $L=8$, clusters of the RGG will have low conductance, so the randomization test should perform well.
 Clusters of the RCM will have higher conductance, and it is unclear whether this will translate to substantial size distortion.
-Finally, clusters of the SBM should have exceedingly high conductance, so we expect the test to perform poorly.
+Finally, clusters of the SBM will have high conductance, so the test may perform poorly.

 We report rejection rates for the randomization test and two different $t$-tests.
-One uses a HAC variance estimator with a uniform kernel and bandwidth given in \cite{leung2020causal}, equation (13).
-The other $t$-test uses i.i.d.\ standard errors, which serves to quantify the degree of dependence in the data.
+One uses a HAC variance estimator and the other the naive i.i.d.\ variance estimator.
+The latter serves to quantify the degree of dependence in the data.

 \autoref{simreject} reports the results of 10k simulations.
-We see that the randomization test control size well for the RGG, outperforming the HAC estimator in smaller samples.
+We see that the randomization test controls size well under the RGG, outperforming HAC in smaller samples.
 This is a result of the low maximal conductance of the clusters.
-More surprising is that the test has good performance for the RCM, despite the conductance being as high as 0.22, with the test again outperforming the HAC estimator in smaller samples.
-Finally, for the SBM, we see that the randomization test exhibits substantial size distortion due to the high maximal conductance of the clusters, around 0.5.
-Here the HAC estimator outperforms for all sample sizes.
+More surprising is that the test has good performance under the RCM, despite the conductance being as high as 0.22, with the test again outperforming HAC in smaller samples.
+For the SBM, we see that the randomization test consistently exhibits size distortion across all sample sizes due to the high maximal conductance of the clusters.
+HAC is also oversized in smaller samples, but the size distortion tends to zero as $n$ grows.
+The contrast in size is even starker for more complex forms of dependence considered in the next design.

+\autoref{powercurves} plots power curves for the randomization test and HAC under the RGG for 10k simulations, indicating that the latter is more powerful.
+Analogous plots for the RCM are similar and therefore unreported.

 {\bf Design 2.} The next design considers the more realistic problem of detecting network interference in a randomized experiment.
-We exactly replicate the designs in \S 5.2 of \cite{leung2020causal}, which involve two outcome models: a linear-in-means model and a binary game on a network.
-For the former, $Y_i = V_i(\bm{D},\bm{A},\bm{\varepsilon})$, and for the latter, $Y_i = \ind\{V_i(\bm{D},\bm{A},\bm{\varepsilon}) > 0\}$, where
+We exactly replicate the designs in \S 5.2 of \cite{leung2020causal}, which involve two outcome models: a linear-in-means model and a binary game.
+For the former, $Y_i = V_i$, and for the latter, $Y_i = \ind\{V_i > 0\}$, where